coolboyalan/blog-backend/README.md

 - Filter blogs list by applying filters.
 Query param can have any combination of below filters.
   - By author Id
   - By category
-  - List of blogs that have a specific tag
-  - List of blogs that have a specific subcategory example of a query url: blogs?filtername=filtervalue&f2=fv2
+example of a query url: blogs?filtername=filtervalue&f2=fv2

 ### PUT /blogs/:blogId